Lawmakers across US move to include young people in voting

 Assemblyman Evan Low, the bill's author, believes now is a good time to lower the voting age.
 Britain's vote to leave the European Union and the ouster of South Korea's president have shown people the importance of voting and holding public servants accountable, Low said.

-The Silicon Valley Democrat also pointed to the election of Trump, whom Low and his Democratic colleagues routinely censure.
+The Silicon Valley Democrat also pointed to the election of Trump, whom Low and his Democratic colleagues routinely criticize.

 "We've realized that democracy is relatively fragile," Low said.